openmeteo/pthelma/doc/cliapp.rst

       :attr:`config_file_options`.

-      :class:`CliApp` already contains some base configuration file options in section "General": logfile (default empty string, meaning log to standard output), and loglevel (default warning).
+      :class:`CliApp` already contains some base configuration file options in section *General*: :confval:`logfile` (default empty string, meaning log to standard output), and :confval:`loglevel` (default warning).
 In order to log messages to the logging system, use `self.logger`, which is a :class:`logging.Logger` object.

+      In the :attr:`config_file_options` dictionary, a key's value can be the string :const:`'nocheck'` instead of a dictionary; this signals to not check the contents of that section for validity.

    .. attribute:: cmdline_arguments

       A dictionary the keys of which are command line arguments and the values are a dictionary of arguments to provide to :meth:`argparse.ArgumentParser.add_argument`.

    .. attribute:: config

       At the start of execution, we read the configuration file (which is in INI format), and we store the results in :attr:`config`, which is a dictionary similar to Python 3's :class:`configparser.ConfigParser`.
 This attribute is meant to be read-only.

    .. method:: read_configuration()

       Usually you won't need to override this method; however, if you want to transfer data from :attr:`config` to a data structure that is more convenient, you would do so here, after calling the inherited method.

    .. method:: check_configuration()

       Override this method; call the inherited (which checks for the existence of compulsory options and everything else it can check), then make checks to see if the values of the options specified are appropriate; raise :exc:`WrongValueError` when not.

    .. method:: execute()

       You must specify this method.
 This does all the work.
 It is called after the command line and configuration file are read and checked and after the logging system is setup and an informational message for program start is logged.

-  .. method:: run()
+   .. method:: run(dry=False)

       You should not redefine this method, but call it in your main program.

+      If the optional *dry* argument is :const:`True`, then :meth:`run()` does not run :meth:`execute()`; it only does everything else.
+(This is mainly useful in unit tests, to see if configuration reading and checking works properly).

 .. exception:: InvalidOptionError
                WrongValueError

    These two exceptions derive from :class:`configparser.Error`.
    :exc:`InvalidOptionError` is raised whenever the configuration file contains an invalid option, and :exc:`WrongValueError` whenever an